 Most projects on the platform have a cash yield of 3% – 7% and an overall return of 8% – 12%.

 To get started on the AcreTrader, investors must invest at least $10,000 to $25,000.
-However, some projects on the platform will require a $10,000 – $25,000 minimum investment.
+However, some projects on the platform will require a $15,000 – $25,000 minimum investment.

 Currently, the platform is only open to accredited investors.
-If you do not meet these requirements, you’ll be better off looking at another option.

 Check out our full review of AcreTrader here.

 Founded in 2015, FarmFundr allows investors to buy shares in entire farms, not just the land they sit on.
-As a result, investors receive a share of the profits generated when the harvest is sold.
+As a result, investors receive a percentage of the profits generated when the harvest is sold.

-Most farmland investments will pay investors periodically through rent payments from farmers, however, with FarmFundr the land is not being rented out.
+Most farmland investments will pay investors periodically through rent payments from farmers; however, with FarmFundr, the land is not being rented out.
 Instead, FarmFundr finds operators to manage the land and pays them directly.

 Check out our FarmFundr review for more information.

-4. Farmland LP
+5. Farmland LP